-I live in both sides of my brain and while I was learning Excel I was slow in producing needed documents.
-Because of my creative, and sometimes perfectionist/control freak nature, I had to learn how to see the forrest through the trees and deliver simply on function instead of presentation.
+I live on both sides of my brain and while I was learning Excel I was slow in producing needed documents.
+Because of my creative, and sometimes perfectionist/control freak nature, I had to learn how to see the forest through the trees and deliver simply on function instead of presentation.
 After learning the basics and a few additional features, I was able to deliver both presentation and function.

-In today's fast paced business environment it is necessary and advantageous to be able to drive business, revenue and profit while being able to communicate effectively and quickly.
+In today’s fast-paced business environment it is necessary and advantageous to be able to drive business, revenue and profit while being able to communicate effectively and quickly.
 Excel helps us do that quickly.
-Knowing some of Excel's additional functions helps us do that with a little more style.
+Knowing some of Excel’s additional functions helps us do that with a little more style.

 These features allow the user to visually display trends or highlight variances without going through added work of creating, updating and pulling in charts along with our data.
 I use these feature to set up summary tabs in excel for use in my presentations.
-With my data organized, I then can copy over the data to my presentation or simply print the spreadsheet.
+With my data organized, I then can copy the data to my presentation or simply print the spreadsheet.
 No additional work required.
 My presentations are updated in minutes.

 Create a Sparkline

-- From menu click on Insert tab, from sparklines group, select the type of sparkline you want to create.
+- From the menu click on Insert tab, from sparklines group, select the type of sparkline you want to create.

-- A pop up screen will appear
+- A pop-up screen will appear

-- In Data Range: select the group/range of data you want to use as your reference (the data you want to trend)
+- Data Range: select the group/range of data you want to use as your reference (the data you want to trend)